mcfnord/rml/src/trial.md

 I should be incarcerated.
-And it was a surreal culmination, to watch him ride his phone all evening, as a recall petition drive threatened him in the street, and I studied and derided his fat head and crazy eyes, from fifteen feet away.
+And it was a surreal culmination, to watch him ride his phone all evening, as a recall petition drive threatened him in the street, and I studied and derided his fat head and crazy eyes from fifteen feet away.
 He's a danger because he thinks only he matters.
 Whatever else is going on, he wants to make it about him.
 He'll put you in a prison if he thinks that's what it takes to keep him safely in the public eye.

 # The verdict